 To use this method, first focus on the farthest object that needs to be in focus.
 Note down its distance using the distance scale.
 Now focus on the nearest object that needs to be in focus.
 Again write down this second distance.
 Now slowly move the focusing ring so that both these values as shown on the distance scale are equidistant from the center.
 Next, choose an aperture from the Depth of Field scale that covers both the above distances.
 That is it.
 Click at this aperture without changing the focus and everything within those first and second distance readings will appear to be in focus.

 The depth of field diminishes as the plane of focus is moved closer to the lens.
-This why even after using a small aperture, the depth of field is so very limited in macro shots.
+This way even after using a small aperture, the depth of field is so very limited in macro shots.
 For hyperfocal distance focusing keep this in mind.

 This was the method of choice for photographing birds in flight, capturing candid shots and for photojournalism in the days when AF was not there.
 (Further reading – f/8 and be there)

-With the advancements in photo-editors and digital imaging, this is perhaps the most interesting method to hit the scene for getting deep or wide depth of field, especially in macro photography.
-This is a method of combining multiple pictures of a single subject, with different focus planes, into a single image, so that whole of the subject is sharp.
+With the advancements in photo-editors and digital imaging, this is perhaps the most interesting method to hit the scene for getting a deep or wide depth of field, especially in macro photography.
+This is a method of combining multiple pictures of a single subject, with different focus planes, into a single image, so that the whole of the subject is sharp.

 There are two ways to go about it-

 - Use focusing rails and slowly move the camera in relation to the subject.
 The disadvantage is the change in size and perspective.

 - Change the focus manually for different captures, while keeping the camera and the subject stationary.
 This can also be problematic especially with lenses where the image size changes with focusing.